Life Celebrations & Memorials

 Welcome/ Opening Words

-The Celebrant welcomes everyone present, names the meaning of the gathering and sets the tone for the service.
+The Celebrant welcomes everyone present, introduces the meaning of the gathering and sets the tone for the service.

 Reading Melbourne Celebrants